Acetaminophen Toxicity

 If a patient presents 8-24 hours or later after an acute ingestion, initiate NAC therapy immediately and evaluate for laboratory evidence of hepatotoxicity.
 If evidence of hepatotoxicity exists, continue NAC therapy and consult a regional poison control center for guidance on a treatment regimen.

-NAC administration in cases of hepatic failure has been associated with a decreased incidence of cerebral edema and improved survival.
+NAC administration in cases of liver failure has been associated with a decreased incidence of cerebral edema and improved survival.
 Therefore, NAC therapy should be initiated if concern exists for potential toxicity while awaiting confirmatory laboratory studies.

-Because NAC can be beneficial for acetaminophen-induced hepatic failure when patients present more than 24 hours after a single ingestion, medical toxicologists recommend initiating treatment with NAC in patients who present after 24 hours if an acetaminophen concentration is detected and if hepatic injury is evident from liver function studies.
+Because NAC can be beneficial for acetaminophen-induced liver failure when patients present more than 24 hours after a single ingestion, medical toxicologists recommend initiating treatment with NAC in patients who present after 24 hours if an acetaminophen concentration is detected and if hepatic injury is evident from liver function studies.

 The beneficial effect of NAC in late treatment, when liver damage has already occurred, suggests that additional local hepatic repair mechanisms may be result from NAC administration.
 Proposed mechanisms of NAC in this setting include an antioxidant effect, decreased neutrophil accumulation, and improved microcirculatory blood flow supporting increased oxygen delivery to hepatic tissue.

-Continuation of NAC therapy is based on the patient's clinical status, on detectable serum acetaminophen, and liver function test results.
+Continuation of NAC therapy is based on the patient's clinical status, detectable serum acetaminophen, and liver function test results.
 The Rumack-Matthew nomogram is not valid in cases of late presentation and should not be used to guide medical management in these cases.

 If a patient presents after multiple ingestions or chronic ingestion of supratherapeutic doses of acetaminophen over hours or days, evaluate for the presence of a persistent serum APAP concentration and laboratory indicators of hepatotoxicity.
 Begin NAC therapy if the patient has elevated aspartate aminotransferase (AST) and alanine aminotransferase (ALT) levels or a measurable serum APAP concentration.
 Consult a regional poison control center for guidance on a treatment regimen.